 Shiffrin's compatriot Paula Moltzan (USA), the team combined bronze medalist, finished 15th (+1.27) in the GS.

-Meanwhile, AJ Hurt (USA) looked strong at the start of her Run 1 but stumbled and motored directly through the middle of one gate, causing a DNF.
+Meanwhile, AJ Hurt (USA) looked strong at the start of her Run 1 but stumbled and motored directly through the middle of a gate, resulting in a DNF.